andyatkinson/andyatkinson.github.io/_posts/2024-03-07-postgresfm-podcast-rails-plus-postgres.md

 [^5]: <https://www.brianlikespostgres.com/cost-of-a-join.html>

-There is a cost though of course.
+There's a cost though of course.
 This means the developer needs to use efficient schema design choices and create well-placed indexes that support the queries and join operations.

 For example, tactics like indexing foreign keys, using Multicolumn and Covering indexes, and using indexes to support `ORDER BY` operations.

 Another myth is that PostgreSQL isn’t capable of certain kinds of work like Full Text Search, caching, analytics, sharding, or background jobs.
 Instead, teams might add additional non-relational databases, and a complicated data synchronization process.

-While this was more true 10 years ago with slower and smaller and more expensive disks, with SSDs and all the performance improvements to PostgreSQL over the last decade, this is not true today.
+While this was more true 10 years ago with slower and smaller and more expensive disks, with SSD drives and the performance improvements to PostgreSQL over the last decade, this is not true today.

 PostgreSQL is often heavily *under-utilized* in the overall workloads for business applications.
 Instead of using PostgreSQL, teams might be using a hodgepodge mix of database systems, taking on a lot more complexity, maintenance, and cost.